akshatgoel92/building-footprints/README.md

 ### Train (Deep Learning)

-This module takes trains a given deep neural network using keras.
+This module trains a given deep neural network using keras.
 It takes in file paths to the following directories:
  - Training images
  - Training masks
  - Validation images